 Dr. Adhia notes that in a wrongful death lawsuit, if the cause of death is unclear and the circumstances suggest possible suicide, he is qualified, as a licensed physician, to review an autopsy report and other records to come to forensic conclusions about a person who is no longer alive to tell their own story.

-SEVERE MENTAL ILLNESS
+HALLUCINATIONS AND DELUSIONS AND/OR SEVERE MENTAL ILLNESS

 BRIEF PSYCHOTIC DISORDER

 In 2013, “Brief Psychotic Disorder” was added to the DSM5: Features of a Psychotic Disorder are present, but the episode lasts less than one month followed by a full recovery.

 Drug or alcohol use can be a factor in a brief psychotic disorder.
 Bizarre or unpredictable behavior, even short term amnesia can be due to a Brief Psychotic Disorder.